 I am an Independent thinking highly functional person who is deaf and has some Aspie traits.
 That makes me a pretty rare creature on this earth.
 I became deaf about 30 years ago and have had Aspie traits all my life but only recently discovered that it had a name.
-I have a somewhat different view of the world that you may find interesting, maybe even enlightening.
+Due to circumstances, I have a somewhat different view of the world that you may find interesting, maybe even enlightening.

 I have several Aspie traits but I don’t know if I “qualify” as an official Aspie so I don’t call myself that.
 In case you don’t know Asperberger’s is on the Autism spectrum.
 I didn’t discover that many of my lifelong traits had a name attached to them until relatively recently.
 Looking back I can now understand why I was sometimes quite different than those around me.
-While I shun eye contact, not very adept at social situations, and don’t care much for crowds I am for the most part seen as a highly intelligent functioning person (if there is such a thing).
+While I shun eye contact, not very adept at social situations, and don’t care much for crowds, I am for the most part seen as a highly intelligent functioning person (if there is such a thing).
 Having Aspie traits has given me a different view of the world.
-If you want to get a more thorough understanding of Asperger’s Syndrome and how it affected me then take a look at my 10 part series “My Journey Into Asperger’s Syndrome”
+If you want to get a more thorough understanding of Asperger’s Syndrome and how it affected me, then take a look at my 10 part series “My Journey Into Asperger’s Syndrome.”